Monday - Friday from 9am - 5pm

 Frequently Asked Questions

-It’s fantastic that so many people are talking about estate planning in the mainstream.
+It’s fantastic that so many people are talking about estate planning in the media.
 So many clients come in with a real sense of how important estate planning is.
 It’s a great place to start from.
 One of the great things about Colorado law is that there are ways to estate plan and avoid probate that don’t necessarily involve a trust.
 We have simplified and low-cost options here in Colorado.
 Of course, a trust is always available, but for most people it just isn’t necessary.

 I watch a lot of Suze Orman/Dave Ramsey/Finance Tik Tok and their advice is to put everything in a trust, can you help?

 The most important thing to do is to take a deep breath.
 A really good deep breath.
 Grief can be heavy.
 The expectation that family members will immediately jump into action just isn’t realistic or necessary.
 The only thing that really needs to be addressed immediately is securing the home and removing perishable trash.
 Try to locate the will.
 Oftentimes the will has information about burial preference that may be helpful in the immediate days.
 If the original will is found, be sure it is kept safe.
 That’s honestly where you want to start.
 The rest can be addressed after a few days have passed.
 Once the shock has worn off, you may want to contact an attorney to assist you.
 You may also go here to find instructions from the court on how to proceed: Colorado Judicial Branch - Self Help - Forms - Trusts, Estates, Wills All Probate Instructions and Forms.
+If you'd like to hire an attorney to assist you, please contact us to determine next steps.

 My loved one just passed away, I have no idea what to do.